cybernetics/JTemplate/README.md

 The methods return thread-local values set by `DispatcherServlet` before a service method is invoked.

-### RequestMethod Annotation
+### RequestMethod and ResourcePath Annotations
 The `RequestMethod` annotation is used to associate an HTTP verb with a service method.
 The method must be publicly accessible.
 All public annotated methods automatically become available for remote execution when the service is published.

+The `ResourcePath` annotation is used to associate a service method with a specific path relative to the servlet.
+If unspecified, the method is associated with the servlet itself.

+Resource paths can be used to partition the service's methods into logical groups, or to define sub-resources.
+A slash ("/") character can be used as a path delimiter to partition sub-resources into a hierarchy; for example:

+    @ResourcePath("/one/two/three")

-Multiple methods may be associated with the same verb. `DispatcherServlet` selects the best method to execute based on the names of the provided argument values.
-For example, `MathServlet` might define the following methods, both of which are mapped to the `GET` method:
+Multiple methods may be associated with the same verb and path. `DispatcherServlet` selects the best method to execute based on the names of the provided argument values.

+For example, `MathServlet` might define the following methods, both of which are mapped to the `GET` method and the _/sum_ path:

     @RequestMethod("GET")
     @ResourcePath("/sum")